-noun, plural how·dies,
+noun, interjection plural how·dies,

 Origin of howdy1

 noun, plural how·dies.Scot. and North England Slang.

 Example sentences from the Web for howdy

 Chris takes Regan to see a psychiatrist, where she refers to the demon as Captain Howdy, who controls Regan's actions.